Tarunrao0/Solidity-Twitter-Dapp/README.md

 ![Screenshot 2023-08-19 161812](https://github.com/Tarunrao0/Twitter-Dapp/assets/122633325/d4d88f92-c028-4014-9163-44bd3399e4ac)

-On this page you can hit the connect wallet button and connect it your Metamask account!
+On this page you can hit the Connect Wallet button and connect it your Metamask account!

 ![Screenshot 2023-08-19 161854](https://github.com/Tarunrao0/Twitter-Dapp/assets/122633325/2e2bf6c7-4c9b-4cae-8a8a-121ac28cd173)

 And then you have the feature of registering yourself with a username and a bio